soodoku/ds/11_model_testing/model_testing.md

 		- test across (observed and theoretical) min, max, and nominal
 		- test response to invalid input variable types/values
 			+ NLP - unicode than ascii, all NULLs, etc.
-			+ test against zero information
+			+ test against "zero" information

 	* Obvious errors
 		- Compare to outputs of a dumb model and identify some of the "obvious" errors